ON THE RANGE

 - ALL guns must be unloaded and bagged before stepping on to the range in the first place.

-- Nobody is allowed to handle a gun or remove it from a holster unless they are on the line under the control of the RO.
-If you need to get ready and remove your gun from it’s bag or box you may only do so at the designated safety range.
+- DO NOT EVER handle a gun, unload it or remove it from your bag or holster once on the range.
+If you need to get ready and remove your gun from it’s bag or box you may ONLY do so at the designated safety range.
 If you do not know where it is, ask.
 If you break this rule you will be asked to leave the range.

-- If he asks you to place the gun on a table you may not touch it again until instructed.
+- If he asks you to place the gun on a table, you may not touch it again until instructed.
 Keep your hands well away.

 - Even if you are an experienced shooter, wait for the RO’s instructions (listed below) to unload and show clear so he can inspect your gun and give you permission to re-holster.

-- If you are not shooting you will be expected to help patch targets and pick up brass for each other.
+- All shooters are expected to help patch targets and pick up brass for each other.
 It is considered rude not to.

 - You may not go onto the range until the RO has stated that it is clear, and when he tells you to clear the range make sure that you get out.
 If someone is left behind and you suspect that the RO can’t see him you must tell him immediately.

 - While scores are being taken, please keep the noise levels down so the scorer can hear the RO

 - While patching please do not loiter around the starting area, this area is often congested enough as it and the next shooter needs that space to do his walk through.

 Members and visitors wishing to shoot at Toti Sport Shooting Club (TSSC) are required to be licensed firearm owners.